gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 > VIP_server2="10.0.2.2"

 ### Configuring NFS-Ganesha using gluster CLI
 The HA cluster can be set up or torn down using gluster CLI.
-In addition, it can export and unexport specific volumes.
+Also, it can export and unexport specific volumes.
 For more information, see section Configuring NFS-Ganesha using gluster CLI.

 ### Modifying the HA cluster using the `ganesha-ha.sh` script
 Post the cluster creation any further modification can be done using the `ganesha-ha.sh` script.
 For more information, see the section Modifying the HA cluster using the `ganesha-ha.sh` script.